Ultra Fast Calorimeter Simulation with Generative Machine Learning on FPGAs: Results

 Figure~\ref{fig:showerEx} shows an example generated shower using the synthesized VAE-FPGA model.
 The incident particle passes through 5 layers and deposits energy in each layer.
 The shower pattern shows that the model captures the expected spatial morphology and energy-deposition profile, including realistic lateral and longitudinal development, without unusual features or hot spots.
 This indicates physically consistent, statistically representative generation.

-Figure~\ref{fig:perlayer} shows the resulting average per-layer energy deposition generation comparing the truth simulation from Geant4 and the VAE-FPGA model across all 5 layers.
+Figure~\ref{fig:perlayer} shows the average per-layer energy deposition comparing the Geant4 truth to the VAE-GPU and VAE-FPGA generated results across all 5 layers.
+The VAE-GPU results are provided to illustrate the relative performance drop from model compression and FPGA implementation.
 The uniform and smooth angular distributions observed in layers 1 and 2 indicate that the generative model successfully captures rotational symmetry without explicit architectural enforcement, while remaining consistent with the training truth.
 This behavior reflects the underlying geometry and supports the feasibility of learning relevant physical shower features.

-Figure~\ref{fig:energyresponse} provides histograms of the resulting calorimeter energy deposition and overall energy distribution per voxel, comparing Geant4 truth to the VAE-FPGA generated result.
-The \textit{separation power S}, introduced in Eq.~\ref{eq:eva_1}, is employed to quantify the discrepancy between the reference full-simulation histogram ($h$) and the corresponding fast-simulation prediction ($h'$) at same condition:
+Figure~\ref{fig:energyresponse} provides histograms of the resulting calorimeter energy deposition and overall energy distribution per voxel, comparing Geant4 truth to the VAE-GPU and VAE-FPGA generated result.
+The \textit{separation power S}, introduced in Eq.~\ref{eq:eva_1}, is employed to quantify the discrepancy between the reference full-simulation histogram ($h$) and the corresponding fast-simulation prediction ($h'$) at the same condition:

 With good qualitative agreement of key features such as peak location and distribution and tail shapes, along with $S$ values below 0.1, these results further confirm good quality of VAE generated samples, even after compression for FPGA deployment.